clubedaentrega/run-it/README.md

 ## Error function
 The `error` function has a set of different uses.
 They're summarized here:

 * `error(fn)`: wrap the given function and return a node-style error-first callback.
-Works like [domain.intercept](http://nodejs.org/api/domain.html#domain_domain_intercept_callback).
+Works like [domain.intercept](https://nodejs.org/api/domain.html#domain_domain_intercept_callback).
+If profiling is enabled, these calls are used to probe code execution
+* `error.wrap(fn)`: wrap the given function to catch exceptions thrown by it.
+Works like [domain.bind](https://nodejs.org/api/domain.html#domain_domain_bind_callback).
 If profiling is enabled, these calls are used to probe code execution
 * `error(str,...x)`: throw an error (by default, instanceof Error) with the given message.
 The message may have placeholders.
 See [util.format](http://nodejs.org/api/util.html#util_util_format_format) for more on this.
 The message is required.
 * `error(code,str,...x)`: if error code is enabled, throw an error (by default, instanceof Error) with the given message and add the given code as `code` property in the error object.
 The message is required.
 * `error(x)`: error out with the given value (it should be an Error instance, but not necessarily)